edenai/edenai-apis/PACKAGE_STRUCTURE.md

 * #### list_features

   Returns possible combinations of  (`provider`, `feature`, `subfeature`) or (`provider`, `feature`, `subfeature`, `phase`) given a provider, feature and subfeature as a list if **as_dict** is set to False, otherwise returns the results as a dictionary.
-If neither the provider, feature or subfeature are passed withing the function arguments, it returns the list of all possible combinations.
+If neither the provider, feature or subfeature are passed within the function arguments, it returns the list of all possible combinations.

   ```python
     def list_features( provider_name: str = None, feature: str = None, subfeature: str = None, as_dict: bool = False) -> Union[List, Dict]: